amir-toly/PlayWithJava8/index-en.md

 ### Workshop main goal

-This workshop aims to make you programming using the new functionalities of Java 8.
+This workshop aims to make you programming using the Java 8 new functionalities.

 The principle is simple: features were coded in Java 7, you have to use the refactoring improvements from Java 8.
-Unit tests pass in java 7, they should always run and pass in Java 8.
-They exist to assert the iso feature implementation.
+Unit tests pass in java 7, they always should run and pass in Java 8.
+They allow to assert the iso feature implementation.

-Comments with several TODOs will guide you along the exercise.
+Comments with several TODOs will guide you along exercises.

 ### Pre-requisites
-* Get the last version of the JDK 8 ([http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html))
+* Get the JDK 8 last version ([http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html))
 * Get Git
 * Clone the git repository : `git clone https://github.com/ibeauvais/PlayWithJava8.git`
 * Configure (if needed) your IDE with the Java 8 compatibility